-In the past year we have used the premium to support these pupils with their social and emotional needs as well as training all staff in the specific needs of pupils who have been adopted from care.
+In the past year we have used the premium to support these pupils with their social and emotional needs, including having access to specialists as well as training all staff in the specific needs of pupils.

 Due to the very low number of children who are eligible for pupil premium, to be detailed in our impact statement, may compromise the safeguarding of these children.
 However, intervention work and supported TA sessions in class, ensured that these children made good (or better) progress; that they were able to attend clubs and school trips alongside their peers.
 Parent and pupil voices evidenced that the children enjoyed the clubs and trip.